-At the end of each color square, before proceeding with a new color, gently pull on the hidden strand to align it and make sure the tension is not too tight, nor too loose.
+At the end of each color square, before proceeding with a new color, gently pull on the hidden strand to align it and ensure the tension is not too tight or too loose.

-At the end of each row, continue placing the hidden yarn (not in use) on top of your work, accept the last stitch.
-Simple lift the strand up and finish the row.
+At the end of each row, continue placing the hidden yarn (not in use) on top of your work, except for the last stitch.
+Simply lift the strand up and finish the row.
 After turning, continue as before, placing the yarn on top of your work.
 Give the hidden strand a slightly tighter pull to hide it.

-Most importantly, your work will look and feel much neater and you won’t have 24 tails ends to deal with when your blanket is almost done.
+Most importantly, your work will look and feel much neater and you won’t have 24 tail ends to deal with when your blanket is almost done.

 Ch 121+1 with Pink.
 It will create an odd number of squares (11) x 11 stitches in each plus 1 (turning ch).